Palisades Tahoe: 1960 Winter Olympics

+Palisades Tahoe hosted World Cup races in 1969 with four technical events: slalom and giant slalom for both men and women.

 Ownership changes

 In 1971, following several years of financial losses, the state announced it would seek bids to buy Squaw Valley.
 After a bid by John Fell Stevenson failed, Dick Baker and his Australian company Mainline Corporation successfully bid $25 million plus 1,500 acres from the Poulsens.
 In August 1974 the Australian company Mainline Corporation collapsed and Squaw Valley was again back on the market for sale.

 In 1978, Squaw Valley experienced one of the worst cable car accidents in history.
 On a stormy afternoon late in the season on Saturday, 15 April, the tram came off of one of its cables, dropped 75 ft and then bounced back up, colliding with a cable which sheared through the car; four were killed and 31 injured.

 Squaw Valley was purchased by private equity group KSL Capital Partners in November 2010.
 In September 2011, Alpine Meadows Ski Resort and Squaw Valley Ski Resort announced their intention to merge ownership.
 The merger united the two popular ski destinations under common management by Squaw's Valley's parent company, KSL Capital Partners, LLC.
 A year later, Squaw Valley and Alpine Meadows Ski Resort merged under the new umbrella leadership of Squaw Valley Ski Holdings, LLC.
-The new company started to operate as one, under the combined name Squaw Valley Alpine Meadows, with joint lift tickets and single season passes for visitors and free shuttles between its locations, but preserves the individuality of the two resorts.
+The new company started to operate as one, under the combined name Squaw Valley Alpine Meadows, with joint lift tickets, single season passes for visitors, and free shuttles between its locations, but preserves the individuality of the two resorts.
 In 2017, KSL Capital, in partnership with Aspen/Snowmass (Henry Crown and Company), formed Alterra Mountain Company, which then became the primary owner of Squaw Valley.

 Alpine Meadows gondola connection

 Squaw Valley Ski Holdings, LLC sought to connect to the Alpine Meadows resort with a "Base-to-Base" gondola.
-Resort owners needed permission from local land managers, including Placer County and the Tahoe National Forest who had to study the proposed project's environmental impacts.

 A number of conservation organizations, including Sierra Watch and the Sierra Club, considered the proposed gondola a threat to Granite Chief Wilderness.
 In July 2019 Sierra Watch and Granite Chief Wilderness Protection League filed a lawsuit against Squaw Valley challenging Placer County's approval of the gondola project.
 In January 2020 the United States Forest Service issued its Record of Decision approving a route crossing federal lands.
 In February 2020, the litigants dropped the suit in exchange for Squaw Valley's commitment to implement measures to mitigate the impact towards the Sierra Nevada yellow-legged frog.

 The approved gondola was planned to cross the private ski area White Wolf Mountain, which is owned by Troy Caldwell, who supported the gondola's construction.
 Construction of the gondola commenced in Summer 2021, and in 2022 the base-to-base gondola finally opened, connecting the Palisades Tahoe resort with Alpine Meadows, while crossing through neighboring resort White Wolf Mountain.